Where Do High-Nets Keep Their Money?

 Often, they first invest in their primary residence.
 Afterwards, they buy more properties.
 They typically rent these out.
 Later, some may add commercial properties to their portfolio.
 These include office buildings, hotels, warehouses, and more.

-Real estate might not offer quick cash.
+Real estate might not offer quick liquidity.
 Many people view it as a profitable long-term investment.
 It also provides reliable passive income for millionaires.

 Owning real estate allows for tax-free growth in net worth.
 Property values are only taxed when you sell.